-Placing the right cat in the right home is not only about the cat, it is also about the home.
+Placing the right cat in the right home is not only about the cat; it is also about the home.
 Not every home is the right home for a Bengal.
-A responsible breeder should be asking questions that reveal whether or not a home is not the right environment for a Bengal.
+A responsible breeder should ask questions that reveal whether or not a home is not the right environment for a Bengal.
 With Bengals being high energy and intelligent, this puts more responsibility on the owner.
 A responsible Bengal breeder will ask questions to determine how a Bengal’s mental and physical needs will be met throughout its life.
 Part of this is measuring the longevity of enthusiasm.
-Taking a cat hiking sounds like fun, but the harness training to get to that point will require repetition at a less thrilling level than camping in the Sierras with a cat.
+Taking a cat hiking sounds fun, but the harness training to get to that point will require repetition at a less thrilling level than camping in the Sierras with a cat.
 So, how realistic is the buyer’s plan for mental and physical stimulation?
 A responsible breeder will never talk a buyer into owning a Bengal.
 They will sometimes talk a buyer out of owning a Bengal.

 Owning Bengals is more demanding than the average cat due to their energy level and intelligence.
 Bengals are sensitive beings.
 Some struggle with change more than others.
-Does your Bengal breeder know which kittens are going to struggle with the transition?
+Does your Bengal breeder know which kittens will struggle with the transition?
 Do they know who will take to harness training and who will be less inclined?
 But in addition, does the breeder feel you out to determine how you will problem solve?
 Most inappropriate behaviors that Bengals engage in stem from boredom or insecurity.
 The responsible breeder will only sell to buyers who will participate in problem-solving rather than solving the problem through rehoming.